');

 About Essex, MA

-Essex is a small community in Massachusetts with a population of 1,775 residents.
-The median household income is $156,094 per year, which is above the national average.
-The median age in Essex is 42.2 years.
+Essex is a small town located in Massachusetts with a population of 1,775 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $156,094 per year, which is 108% above the national median of $75,149.
+The median age of 42.2 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 How Essex Ranks in Massachusetts